 - The FM mode activates an internal modulator oscillator per unison voice.

 - Of the other FX, Fold is the most CPU intensive.

-Cytomic filters have a higher impact on the CPU usage, whereas the "Clean" filter has a negligible impact on performance.
+- Analog modeled filters result in a higher impact on the CPU usage compared to the "Clean" filter which has a negligible impact on performance.

 It's worth noting that we run modulation sources in a 'low power' mode if they're not connected to a target, so if a mod source isn't important to the sound then its connections should be set to zero to avoid unnecessary work.

 Amp Envelope (Release)

 A long release time is potentially very CPU intensive, in that it will inevitably lead to a high voice count even when playing a monophonic melody, unless the amount of polyphony voices is capped via the Polyphony drop down menu.